-General Home Renovation Tips for Investors
+Home Renovation Tips for Homeowners or Investors

 As you walk through the house to plan your renovation, make a note of what parts of the floors and walls need repairs.
-Take some time to concentrate on the Kitchen – as at least one seasoned realtor may tell you, oftentimes the kitchen sells the entire house.
-The kitchen joins the bathrooms on the property in being top areas that will need your undivided attention when it comes to renovation.
+Take some time to concentrate on the kitchen — as at least one seasoned realtor may tell you, oftentimes the kitchen sells the entire house.
+The kitchen joins the bathrooms on the property in being top areas that will need your undivided attention when it comes to renovations.
 Flooring is also something to take a look at, but don’t forget to check out the ceilings as well.